 Renter-occupied housing units comprise 18.6% of the total in Venice.
-Consistent with national trends, the renter-
+Consistent with national trends, the renteroccupied share increased between 2000 and 2015, due in part to impacts from the 2007-2009 Recession and shifting demographic preferences.

 Approximately 60% of the renter-occupied housing units in Venice offer average contract rents of less than \$1,000 monthly (